marakaspers/dancing-robot/README.md

 # PyLX-16A
-A Python library for controlling LewanSoul's LX-16A servos
+A Python library for controlling LewanSoul's LX-16A servos.

 Files:
 * readMe.md (you're reading it right now)